Configuring Cloud Clusters

 About Live Updatable Settings

 When you change a live updatable setting, click Save Changes.
-A dialog box will appear.
+A dialog box will appear with the message Changing configuration while cluster is running will make it unavailable until the changes are complete.
+Are you sure you want to save?

 General Settings

 Clusters will typically have these settings in the Definition tab of the configuration page.
+Settings with an asterisk * are required.

 Cloud Infrastructure